 What is investigating?

-It means DRNC has special power to investigate if you are hurt.
+DRNC has special power to investigate if you are hurt.
 Maybe your worker slapped you.
 Maybe a nurse yelled at you.
 Did you get hurt during a hold or restraint?
 Did a worker take your money?
 We can look into that!

 There are lots of ways we investigate.
 We can ask questions about what happened.
 We can look at your records.
 We might watch videos or look at pictures.
 We try to understand what happened to you.
 Then we ask people to make changes so no one else gets hurt.